TinyCanCode/ipay/README.md

 A simplified payment system with many integrations for the PZX ESDT token.
 It includes several features such as:

 Payment via QR code,
-Insights into transactions,
+insights into transactions,
-Quick payment verification/signatures,
+quick payment verification/signatures,
-Payment via short usernames (instead of wallet addresses), Developer and user friendly mini apps within the main app, AI tools,
+payment via short usernames (instead of wallet addresses), developer and user friendly mini apps within the main app, AI tools, marketplaces, wallet recovery and sharing, a stock and token exchange, evergrowing databases and infrastructure and much more
-Marketplaces,
-Account Recovery and sharing,
-Stock and token exchange

 This github repo contains mostly example apps (which can be integrated into iPay minis), payment infrastructure for dApps (soon) and setup for Login w/ iPay.
 It also contains select iPay minis, so you can have a look at the code and make your own version.